lfe-mug/lrootes/README.md

-Inspired by Clojure's [Compojure](https://github.com/weavejester/compojure) and based on the original LFE-YAWS routing work done in the [lfest](https://github.com/lfex/lfest) project, lrootes improves upon its predecessor by focusing on route combination.
+Inspired by Clojure's [Compojure](https://github.com/weavejester/compojure) and based on the original LFE-YAWS routing work done in the [lfest](https://github.com/lfex/lfest) project, lrootes improves upon its predecessor by focusing on route combination utilizing the same principles as the Compojure project, principally by integrating the work of lmug.

 lrootes accomplishes this by ensuring that routes are simply functions which return [iolists](http://erlang.org/doc/reference_manual/typespec.html#id77856)